jsvine/visidata-plugins/README.md

 This plugin adds one sheet command to VisiData:

 - `normalize-col-names` normalizes the names of all *non-hidden* columns in the active sheet, per the approach described above.
-Alias: `normalize-column-names`.

 See [the plugin file](plugins/normcol) for additional details.